fledge-iot/fledge/docs/securing_fledge.rst

 The status bar now contains the name of the user that is currently logged in and a new option has appeared in the left-hand menu, *User Management*.

 .. note::
    Any session that is idle for 15 minutes or longer will be disconnected.
-The user will ten be required to authenticate again before being able to issue any further commands via the API or user interface.
+The user will then be required to authenticate again before being able to issue any further commands via the API or user interface.

 Failed Login Attempts
 ---------------------